-When Mubarak came in power after Sadat’s assassination, in 1981, he did not make an effort to reform the economy or change the system as long as it was working for his advantage.
-Mubarak made the best use of this hybrid economic system to hypnotize the citizens against the ordeal of his rule, and thus kept himself in power for thirty years.
+When Mubarak came into power after Sadat’s assassination, in 1981, he did not make an effort to reform the economy or change the system as long as it was working to his advantage.
+Mubarak made the best use of this hybrid economic system to hypnotize the citizens against the ordeal of his rule and thus kept himself in power for thirty years.

 Nevertheless, the economic reform program (2016-2020) that was launched by the current President Abdel Fattah Al-Sisi, with the support of the International Monetary Fund (IMF), brought hope that the chronic problems of the Egyptian economy could be fixed, before it got thwarted, once again, by unexpected global troubles.

 In January 2022, the majority of Egyptian citizens started to report tangible improvements in their living conditions and greater flexibility in their microeconomic decision-making in general.
 That was the first sign that finally Egypt started to harvest the fruit of the tough, but successful, economic reform program, which the government launched in 2016 with a loan and technical support from the International Monetary Fund (IMF).
 Around the same dates, Egypt was reaffirmed by the three Credit Rating agencies (Fitch, Moody’s, and S&P Global) at B and B+ with a stable outlook.